omarreis/vsop2013/gravityIntegration/README.md

 A better calculation method is the so called *leapfrog* integration.
 It also starts with P0 ( position at time T0 ), but uses V1/2 ( speed at time DT/2 ) instead of V0.
-Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better Euler's.
+Because V1/2 is a much better estimate of mean speed in the T0->T1 interval than V0 is, leapfrog integration results are much better than Euler's.

-Note that there are even better integration methods, but leapfrog so simple and ellegant :)
+Note that there are even better integration methods, but leapfrog so simple and ellegant.   :)

 The leapfrog integration algorithm goes like this: